-- Fill out in its entirety, including all signatures, the contract form available at secure. vermontlaw.edu/MastersExternships. - b.
+- a.
+Fill out the application in its entirety, including all signatures.
+The application is available on the VLS website. - b.
 Submit the fully executed contract to the Director of the Master's Externship Program for approval of the externship opportunity. - c.
 All fully executed contracts must be submitted to the Director of the Master's Externship Program by the first day of classes of the semester in which the student will be doing her or his externship. - (1) The contract, once submitted to the Director of the Master's Externship Program, will be copied and distributed to the Mentor and the Faculty Supervisor. - (2) Students who do not submit final, signed contracts by this deadline will not be enrolled in the master's externship and will not receive credit for their work. - d.
 The Director of the Master's Externship Program may decline any master's externship contract or opportunity described therein that does not conform to these regulations.